-A provision for impairment of accounts receivable is established applying the expected credit loss model based on all possible default events over the expected life of the financial asset when there is objective evidence that the Corporation will not be able to collect all amounts due according to the original terms of the receivables.
+A provision for impairment of accounts receivable is established applying the expected credit loss model based on all possible default events over the expected life of the financial asset.
 For trade accounts receivable, the Corporation applies the simplified approach which requires expected lifetime losses to be recognized from initial recognition of the receivables.
 For the other receivables, at the reporting date, if credit risk has increased significantly since initial recognition, the Corporation measures the loss allowance at an amount equal to the lifetime expected credit losses, otherwise, if the credit risk has not increased significantly since initial recognition, the Corporation measures the loss allowance at an amount equal to 12-month expected credit losses.